Active Plus Keeping your body & mind A+ Menu button

 Training for Independence (TI)

-Training for Independence programmes focus on restoring clients independence in daily activities, community integration, alleviating any risk to client’s wellbeing and reducing the need for further rehabilitation.
+Training for Independence programmes focus on restoring clients’ independence enhancing participation in daily activities, and supporting community integration.
+They also aim to reduce risks to a client’s wellbeing and reduce the need for further rehabilitation.
+Fully funded by ACC, these programmes provide flexible and individual services to meet the needs of a range of clients.

 Clinicians who can deliver services under a TI include: